frederic-perez/AmE-dictionary/dictionary.md

 __loopy__ :two::shit: _A loopy smile._ _Trump is everybody's loopy uncle, constantly repeating misinformation._
 __loot__ _v_
 __lopsided__ :two::shit:
-__lore__
-__lore__ _n_ :three: A body of traditions and knowledge on a subject or held by a particular group, typically passed from person to person by word of mouth. :es: saber popular
+__lore__ _n_ :four: A body of traditions and knowledge on a subject or held by a particular group, typically passed from person to person by word of mouth. :es: saber popular
 __loudmout__ _He is a loudmout, but there is nothing personal._
 __louse__ _n_
 __lout__ _n_